Rockies vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox versus Colorado Rockies game on Saturday at 8:10 PM ET will showcase a pair of hot hitters in Luis Robert and Ryan McMahon.
+The Chicago White Sox and Luis Robert will hit the field against the Colorado Rockies and Ezequiel Tovar on Sunday at 3:10 PM ET, in the final of a three-game series at Coors Field.

-The favored White Sox have -115 moneyline odds to win against the underdog Rockies, who are listed at -105.
-A 12-run over/under is set for the contest.
+The favored White Sox have -160 moneyline odds to win against the underdog Rockies, who are listed at +135.
+A 12-run over/under is listed for this matchup.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.